dcunited001/dcunited001.github.io/_posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos.md

 # [Semiotic Mapping](#semioitic-mapping)

-In regard to references of remapped semiotics, imagine something along the lines of this picture, but with a splash of infinity.
+In regard to references of remapped semiotics, imagine something along the lines of the following picture, but with a splash of infinity.
 This picture distinguishes between functions that satisfy various mapping properties, such as surjectivity and bijectivity.
-The whole of mathematics, even functions with continuous domains and ranges, are simply mappings
+The whole of mathematics, even functions with continuous domains and ranges, are simply mappings.

 ![All Functions are Mappings](/img/posts/2017-02-14-oneirontology-engineering-cultural-touchstones-for-mythos/mappable-functions.jpg)